The Center for Firefighter Injury Research & Safety Trends (FIRST)

 Fire Service Organizational Culture of Safety (FOCUS)

 Learn about the FOCUS survey, our tool that provides objective data on work environment, injury, and organizational safety culture attributes (e.g., burnout and job satisfaction).

-Learn about our expanding research collaborations with national partners to understand the stressors Emergency Medical Service (EMS) responders face.
+Learn about our expanding research collaborations with national partners to address the issue of workplace violence (WPV) against EMS responders.

 COVID-19 RAPID Mental Health Assessment (RAPID)

 Learn about the COVID-19 RAPID Mental Health assessment, our newest tool that provides monthly data on the mental health of first responders.

 Injury Data Evaluation & Analysis (IDEA)